cosmos/cosmos/WHITEPAPER.md

 for processing a transaction.
 Each validator can subjectively set whatever exchange rate it wants, and choose whatever transactions it wants, as long as the `BlockGasLimit` is not exceeded.
-The collected fees minus any taxes specified below are redistributed to the holders of bonded gnu tokens, proportionately, every `ValidatorPayoutPeriod` blocks.
+The collected fees minus any taxes specified below are redistributed to the bonded stakeholders in proportion to their bonded atoms, every `ValidatorPayoutPeriod` (DEFAULT 1 hour).

-Of the collected transaction fees, `ReserveTax` (DEFAULT 2%) will go toward the reserve pool to increase the reserve pool and increase the security and value of the GnuCler network.
+Of the collected transaction fees, `ReserveTax` (DEFAULT 2%) will go toward the reserve pool to increase the reserve pool and increase the security and value of the Cosmos network.
 Also, a `CommonsTax` (DEFAULT 3%) will go toward the funding of common goods.
 These funds will go to the `CustodianAddress` to be distributed in accordance with whatever is decided by the governance system.